-The Company considers its capital structure to include common share capital and working capital (a measurement defined as current assets less current liabilities, with current liabilities being as per the number on the face of the consolidated statement of financial position excluding warrants).
+The Company considers its capital structure to include common share capital and working capital (a measurement defined as current assets less current liabilities).
 In order to maintain or adjust the capital structure, the Company may from time to time issue common shares or other securities, sell assets, issue debt or adjust its operating or capital spending to manage current and projected working capital levels.
 See Note 2 - Basis of Presentation and Going Concern.